What Is Business Systems Integration and What Type of Integration Choose?

 The fact that information is located in one place means that you can spend time analyzing and making favorable decisions, rather than wasting valuable time collecting and combining data in a useful way.
 As a part of your systems integration project, you can create a single dashboard that houses statistics, insights, and data for benchmarking and identifying trends.

-Data Authenticity
+Data authenticity

 When we hold data in many different systems, it may require us to spend more time summarizing it.
 The situation becomes even more complicated when we are dealing with a very large amount of data or more systems.
 Their integration will enable data to be sent to one central system in real time.
 This automatically translates into the ability to make strategic decisions regarding company management based on valuable data.